zkwokleung/Flow.Launcher.Plugin.GitEasy/Readme.md

 ## Features

 * Clone repositories and open in File Explorer/VS Code
+* Supports **multiple repository root folders** – keep personal, work, OSS projects separated
+* Clone command lets you pick which root folder to clone into (default is the first one)
+* Open / Fetch commands search across **all configured repository paths**
-* Open exisitng repositories under your project folder
+* Open existing repositories under any configured folder
 * Search and open existing repositories with Fuzzy Search

 ## Usage